zainahmedsharif/Forecasting-Paper-Implementation/README.md

-**Campus Electric Load Forecasting Using Recurrent Neural Networks**
+**Comparing different Recurrent Neural Networks performance on Memorial University of Newfoundland (MUN) dataset**

 In this study, different Recurrent Neural Network (RNN) based time-series forecasting algorithms are applied to the electric load data obtained from the Memorial University of Newfoundland.
 These algorithms include Long Short Term Memory (LSTM), Gated Recurrent Network (GRU), Bi-GRU and Bi-LSTM.
 The data is trained on the previous week and its accuracy for the next day is measured using hourly forecasts.
 The accuracy of these algorithms is compared for day-ahead forecasting potential.
 Bi-GRU based RNN shows best performance among the tested algorithms with the highest R2 score and lowest Mean Absolute Error (MAE) and Mean Squared Error (MSE).